idia640/presentations/week03/PITCHME.md

 Surveys are prone to many sorts of response bias.
 Tourangeau, Rips and Rasinski is a bood that dives into the psychology of survey response.

-Later in the semster, we'll talk in particular about how prior context biases your thinking by setting up a comparison or constrast.

 ---
 ## Examples of biased contexts
 1. Order of questions